 - 1. Consider being a part of a group along with being in one or more pairs. - 2.
 Recognize the challenge the coordinator has in organizing groups.
-Be flexible and willing to try the mentor and/or mentees selected. - Expect either one mentor-facilitator or cofacilitators to lead your group. - 4.
-Expect about eight to 12 mentees in a group.
+Be flexible and willing to try the mentees selected. - 3.
+Expect either one mentor-facilitator or cofacilitators to lead your group. - Expect about eight to 12 mentees in a group.
 If the group has fewer than eight, you could lose critical mass if some drop out.
-More than 12 makes it difficult for members to get individual attention. - Be prepared to learn general mentoring concepts, process, and skills as well as group dynamics.
+More than 12 makes it difficult for members to get individual attention. - Be prepared to discuss general mentoring concepts, process, and skills as well as group dynamics.
 You'll learn how mentoring groups differ from business meetings and social groups. - 6.
-Plan to meet once a month for two to three hours. - Expect to meet for about six months.
+Plan to meet once a month for two to three hours. - 7.
+Expect to meet for about six months.
 You may have the option of renewing your commitment at that point. - 8.
-Along with the other mentees, be responsible for scheduling meetings and planning the agendas.
-You can rotate the leadership. - 9.
-Select development goals and/or objectives and use the group as an accountability team. - Rather than holding freewheeling discussions, your group may choose a theme.
-You'll plan a topic for each meeting, offer some content, and have open discussion.
+Encourage mentees to be responsible for scheduling meetings and planning the agendas.
+They can rotate the leadership. - 9.
+Suggest that mentees use the group as an accountability team. - Rather than holding freewheeling discussions, your group may choose a theme.
+Mentees will plan a topic for each meeting, offer some content, and have open discussion.